Transactions

 var response = await client.TransactionAsync(bundle);

-Below is the list of all interactions you can add to the transaction bundle using the TransactionBuilder :
+Below are the interactions you can add to a transaction bundle using TransactionBuilder:

 Conditional interactions